rumram/vcf_fasta_snp_stats/README.md

 # vcf_fasta_snp_stats
 Get synonymous, non-synonymous SNPs and track nucleotide and amino acid sequences modifications given VCF and corresponding FASTA files.
+The Python script provides description of each SNP detected within VCF file and predicts how the SNP affects the nucleotide and amino acid sequence.

 ## Prerequisities
 - pandas python library